Eat Right to Beat Tuberculosis |Best Tuberculosis Hospital In Dubai | Aster

 Vitamin A is essential for the normal functioning of T and B lymphocytes, macrophage activity, and generation of antibody response

 Red and orange-colored fruits and vegetables should be included on daily basis.

 Vitamin D plays a role in the function of macrophages, and a key factor in host resistance in tuberculosis.

 Vit D fortified food includes eggs, fish like tuna, mackerel.

-The essential trace element selenium has an important function in maintaining the immune processes and thus may have a critical role in clearance of mycobacteria.
-Selenium has been found as significant factor in the relative risk for developing mycobacterial diseases in HIV positive patients.
+The essential trace element selenium has an important function in maintaining the immune processes and thus may have a critical role in the clearance of mycobacteria.
+Selenium has been found as a significant factor in the relative risk for developing mycobacterial diseases in HIV-positive patients.

 Nuts and nut seeds in a moderate quantity should be taken twice a week.